ssfsx17/sky-islands/readable.md

   - Roll a six-sided die (cube shape).
 On a roll of 1 or 2, you do an unarmed attack with half damage.
 On a roll of 3 or 4, you do a normal unarmed attack.
-On a roll of 5 or 6, you do double damage, and the target’s physical armor is halved against the attack.
+On a roll of 5 or 6, you do double damage, and the target’s Physical Armor is halved against the attack.
 The damage type is set to the element used.

 **Shoulder Check**: